On the existence of a balanced vertex in geodesic nets with three boundary vertices: Existence of a balanced vertex in geodesic nets with three boundary vertices

 Then,

 Thus, for all $t \in (0,R\pi/2)$, we have

 \end{proof}

 From this, we can describe the condition for the angle increasing through the Jacobi Field on 2-D spheres.
-Next, we combine Corollary \ref{col: sphere_jacobi} with Proposition \ref{prop:condition_increase} to prove Theorem \ref{thm:sphere} for the existence of a balanced point on a sphere.
+Next, we combine Corollary \ref{col: sphere_jacobi} with Proposition \ref{prop:condition_increase} to prove the existence of a balanced point on a round sphere.

+\begin{Proposition} Given triangle $ABC$ on a round sphere $M$ with Gaussian curvature $1/R^2$ such that its three angles measure less than $2\pi/3$.
+If the maximum geodesic distance of two points in the domain of the triangle $ABC$ is less than $R\pi/2$, then there exists a balanced point. \end{Proposition}